RSSS might get a gong!

 A single-minded approach to media and marketing.

-That is what it took for the Rotorua Singlespeed Society to be shortlisted for the Sport and Recreationsparc New Zealand (SPARC) Communication Excellence award for 2010.
+That is what it took for the Rotorua Singlespeed Society to be shortlisted for the Sport and Recreation New Zealand (SPARC) Communication Excellence award for 2010.

 The Society hosted the 2010 Singlespeed World Championships, in Rotorua last October, with over 1000 total entries from 30 countries taking part in a celebration of mountain biking.